-Vegetarian food options are often packed with nutritious vegetables, soy products, beans, or nuts, all of which are good-for-you energy sources.
+Vegetarian food options are often packed with nutritious vegetables, soy products, beans, or nuts, all of which are potent energy sources.
 When flying, opt for vegetarian meals offered by many major airlines.
 At the airport, look for vegetarian options that contain fruits, vegetables, grains, and nuts to keep you focused during your travels.
-If you’re traveling long distances by car in the US, look for these vegetarian fast food options:
+If you’re traveling long distances by car in the U.S., look for these vegetarian fast food options:

 - Burger King has a veggie burger on its menu.